Kidney cancer: Epidemiology

 Incidence rates of kidney cancer can vary throughout the world.
-As of 2018, Czech Republic and Lithuania have the highest incidence rate of kidney cancer worldwide, with an age-standardized rate of 21.9/100,000 in males (Czech Republic) and 18.7/100,000 in males (Lithuania.)
-China, Thailand, and African countries (low-risk countries) have an incidence rate that is less than 2 in 100,000.
+As of 2018, the Czech Republic and Lithuania have the highest incidence rate of kidney cancer worldwide, with an age-standardized rate of 21.9/100,000 in males (Czech Republic) and 18.7/100,000 in males (Lithuania.)
+China, Thailand, and African countries (low-risk) have incidence rates less than two in 100,000.

 Since the early 2000s, Austria and Poland have been the only countries to report a decrease in kidney cancer rates.

-Diagnosis access bias plays a large role in the epidemiology of kidney cancer.
-Differences in kidney cancer diagnosis across regions are likely due to differences in healthcare access, rather than a population's biological factors.
-Discrepancies in kidney cancer diagnosis has most likely led to the underrepresentation of mortality and incidence in low income countries.